hrvojeperic/sorting-animation/README.md

 ## Description
 Visualizes different sorting algorithms including Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, and Quick Sort.
-Animations occur in real time with relevant info displayed such as worst, average, and best cases.
+Animations occur in real-time with relevant info displayed such as best, average, and worst case.
-In addition, number of swaps and comparisons are displayed dynamically.
+In addition, number of comparisons and swaps are displayed dynamically.

 ## Project Details
 Developed using ReactJS.